Colonies logo

 Deadlines to respect

-According to the Alur law, the notice letter must reach the tenant within a period of less than 6 months before the lease expiration date (for unfurnished rental).
+According to the Alur law, the notice letter must reach the tenant within a period of less than 6 months before the lease expiration date (in the case of an unfurnished rental).
 For a furnished rental, the period extends to 3 months.
-When the notice letter reaches the tenant, they can leave the property as they wish.
-Rent and charges related to the house must be paid for the duration they occupy it.
-For example, if the tenant leaves the property a month and a half before the end of the notice period, they will not pay rent and charges for this duration.
+When the notice letter arrives at the tenant's home, they can leave the housing as they wish.
+The rent and charges related to the house will be payable for the time they occupy it.
+The purchaser of a home occupied by a tenant who wants to give them notice is subject to a few deadlines: If it is a notice for resale, they must sometimes wait until the first renewal.
+If it is a notice for repossession, when the contract expiration is less than 2 years after the acquisition, they must wait 2 years.

-Expelling the tenant
+Eviction of the tenant

-If the tenant has not yet vacated the premises after the notice period has expired, the landlord can initiate legal proceedings before the court of the municipality where the property is located.
-This procedure allows them to validate the notice and evict the tenant.
-In an order dated February 8, 2006, the Court of Cassation stipulated that this procedure is not valid before the expiration of the notice period.
+In the case where the tenant has not yet left the premises after the notice period has expired, the landlord can initiate a procedure before the court of the municipality where the housing is located.
+This step allows them to validate the notice and evict them.
+The Court of Cassation stipulated that this procedure is not valid before the expiration of the deadline.
+On the day of the notice, the two entities meet to establish a move-out inspection.
+If damage has been noted, sums corresponding to the damage can be deducted from the security deposit.

 Find and apply for your future home in just a few steps!